Tips when purchasing a microscope

 8) Older used microscopes are most of the time better than new microscopes if they were handled properly by the previous owner.
 New microscopes contain a lot more plastic parts that break easily and plastic parts are difficult to repair.
 Older (black or gray) microscopes are very solidly built, you will still regularly find them in laboratories, 50-60 years after they were manufactured.
 The optics have not changed much over the years, with 80 years old objectives you can still get nice images.
 The term 'obsolete' is therefore hardly applicable to microscopes.
 It is better to buy an older second-hand microscope from a well known brand (see point 9) than a new microscope from a lesser known brand.

-9) When it comes to good quality microscopes, you will regularly come across these names on the used market in the Netherlands (eg Marktplaats): Zeiss, Olympus, Nikon, Leitz, Reichert, Wild, Asako, Meopta, Kyowa, Swift, American Optical / Spencer, Euromex, Luctor Baarn.
+9) When it comes to good quality microscopes, you will regularly come across these names on the used market in the Netherlands (eg Marktplaats): Zeiss, Olympus, Nikon, Leitz, Reichert, Wild, Asako, Meopta, Kyowa, Bausch & Lomb, Euromex (the horse-shoe stands), Yashima, Luctor Baarn.

 10) Buying a bad microscope will quickly lead to frustration and lack of interest.
 It does not motivate at all to look through a microscope that gives a blurry image.
 That is also the reason that many children who have ever been given a toy microscope never touch a microscope again in later life.
 We can thank the manufacturers of this junk for permanently ruining a fascinating hobby (and possibly later career choice) for a lot of people.